-It can be observed that the transfer function bounds are tight in all three cases.
+It can be observed that that the transfer function bounds are tight in all three cases.
 The transfer function bound is an upper bound on the expectation assuming an infinite decoder depth, and it is not unexpected for these simulations to be slightly above the bound, since the margin is within the usual variation of a simulation around the expectation.

 Also, in order to prove that NL-TCM codes are feasible today for very high speeds (optical speeds), a hardware simulation engine was built on the Xilinx Virtex2-Pro 2V20 FPGA.
 The simulator implemented on this device had equivalent gate count of 360K gates and is able to simulate the rate 1/20 code at 70Mbps.
-This implementation received first prize at the 2006 student design contest sponsored by the ACM Design Automation Conference and the IEEE International Solid State Circuits Conference.
+This implementation, demonstrating the power of trellis-coded interleaver-division multiple access in an optical fiber local area network, received first prize at the 2006 student design contest [13] sponsored by the ACM Design Automation Conference and the IEEE International Solid State Circuits Conference.